jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_nuget_repository.md

   Once the number of snapshots exceeds this setting, older versions are removed.
   A value of 0 (default) indicates there is no limit, and unique snapshots are not cleaned up.
 * `force_nuget_authentication` - (Optional) - Force basic authentication credentials in order to use this repository.

+Arguments for Nuget repository type closely matches with arguments for Generic repository type.